rahgadda/Java/03-Modules/04-controlstatements.md

     - Iteration
         - Iteration Statements are useful for repetitive execution.
     - Jump
-        - Jump statements are useful to execute proram in non linear fashion.
+        - Jump statements are useful to execute programs in non linear fashion.

 **Selection Statements**
 - if-else